hudsongeovane/2048/README.md

-# 2048 IA
+# 2048 AI

-This repository implements a IA for the game 2048.
+This repository implements a AI for the game 2048.

 ### Official APP